CZOData/CZOWOFWaterML1/README.md

 ### "notes" and "site_property" content
 * Currently the CZO WOF 1.0 GetSiteInfo response (at least for the Southern Sierra) has a "notes" element with state and county content; but those elements (or attributes -- can't remember) are empty.
 It would be very helpful to populate them as part of the process of standing up these WOF services and adding new sites.
 * In the new CZO WOF 1.1 GetSiteInfo response (at least for Christina River), the "site_property" element replaces "notes".
+But the state and county elements are still empty.

 ### ulmo parsing issues with some elements in GetSiteInfo?
 get_site_info response for some data series attributes (_method, _quality_control_level, _source, value_count, and variable_time_interval) are returned prepended with the WaterML namespace url; it should be stripped, as done with all other attributes.
 Will have to investigate if that's a problem with ulmo parsing or with the CUAHSI response encoding.